avery-whitehead/advent-of-code-2025/README.md

 Solutions for Advent of Code 2025

-Inputs for each day are in the `input` folder
+Inputs for each day are in the `inputs` folder